 A small number of lockers in the locker room are available, at a nominal charge, on a first come–first served basis each quarter.

 PERSONAL PROPERTY: Personal belongings (gym bag, book bag, back pack, duffel bag, purse, clothing, shoes, and/or other possessions) may NOT be stored in any of the activity areas or gymnasium floors.
-SRFC members and guests are responsible for the security of their personal property.
+SRWC members and guests are responsible for the security of their personal property.
 Attention: It is highly recommended that all personal items be secured in a locker.

-PART VIII – SRFC RESERVATION PROCEDURES
+PART VIII – SRWC RESERVATION PROCEDURES

 A. 1st Priority – Activities approved by the President of the University.